lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 .. such as XFS, Backend.AI can provide a per-folder quota.
 Administrators can set
 .. the quota limit through a resource policy, so if you want to increase the quota,
 .. contact the administrator.
 Within the policy limit, users can adjust the quota
-.. of their folders by clicking the setting icon for each data folder.
+.. of their folders by clicking the setting button for each data folder.

 .. .. image:: xfs_quota_setting.png
 ..    :width: 400